Identifying Needs and Stakeholders

 Planning Your Core Team

-• Starting with a small, committed team can build momentum.
+- Begin with a small, committed team to build momentum.